-- Upload the WordPress Files to your new host:
+- Upload these Files to your new host:

-At this point you need to start uploading your website files, in which you can get help from FTP program in order to log in to your new web host.
+At this point, you need to start uploading your website files, in which you can get help from the FTP program in order to log in to your new web host.

 - Final touches: